tip-org/tools-paper/paper.md

 #### Theory exploration by QuickSpec

 TIP is integrated with the theory exploration system QuickSpec [@quickspec].
-QuickSpec only accepts Haskell input, to TIP is used to translate the theory to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
-This allows theorem provers to use this theory exploration in their tools.
+QuickSpec only accepts Haskell input, so TIP is used to translate the theory to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
+This allows theorem provers to easily use theory exploration.

 #### Counterexamples to non-theorems